 Vaporize at : 388ºF (198ºC)

 Potential medical value: Treatment of anxiety, depression, insomnia, pain, inflammation and neurodegenerative diseases

 Also found in: hops, coriander, cloves, basil

 Vaporize at: 122ºF (50ºC)

 Potential medical value: antiviral, anti-fungal, antiseptic, decongestant, antibacterial

-Also found: mint, parsley, pepper, basil, mango, orchids and kumquats
+Also found in: mint, parsley, pepper, basil, mango, orchid, and kumquat

 Potential medical value: antioxidant, sedative, antibacterial, anti-fungal, anti-cancer

-Also found: nutmeg, tea tree, conifers, apples, cumin and lilacs
+Also found in: nutmeg, tea tree, conifers, apples, cumin and lilac